 Certified nursing assistants have the knowledge and skills necessary to provide daily care to adult residents, patients, and clients who are unable to care for themselves.
 This includes assistance with basic care skills such as grooming, bathing, and feeding.
 Giving both social and emotional support is a large part of the job, in addition to being familiar with resident rights, the legal aspects of care, death and dying, dementia care, and communication skills necessary to function with confidence in a healthcare team.

 This program prepares students to take the National Nurse Aide Assessment Program (NNAAP) Examination.
 If successful, students will be certified in Washington State and qualified to work in nursing homes, hospitals, assisted living, group homes, and other home care agencies.
 The Washington State Department of Health (DOH) and the Department of Social and Health Care Services (DSHS) in Washington State approves this program.
 Certification can be used as a stepping stone into nursing, or other healthcare professions.

-- Theory and Lab class times will vary per quarter.
-Please check online classes schedule
+- Theory (NURS 106) and Lab (NURS 107) class times will vary per quarter.
+Please check the quarterly class schedule

 - Open Lab times are arranged, attendance required

-- Clinical times are arranged (day or evening shift)
+- Clinical (NURS 108) times are arranged (day or evening shift)